netfoundry/edge-router-support-bundle/README.md

 The main script should be created locally & checked into the source repository.

-To creat the package with pyinstaller you need to pass in a `--runtime-hook` to setup the os.eviron variables.
+To create the package with pyinstaller you need to pass in a `--runtime-hook` to setup the os.eviron variables.

 Example, create a file called local_build.py
 ```